 If you are using YuJa (particularly useful because of its stability) and/orZoom (particularly useful for office hours and real-time engagement), have at least one short test run for you and your students as a mini-test.
 Please remember that if you ask TAs to help you with these tasks, those hours count as part of their contracted hours for the quarter.

 Remember: one of our core goals is having students develop the capacity of “learning to learn,” and you will likely discover many opportunities to have them reflect on their own processes of learning as they adapt to this new instructional mode.

 For many of these items, we have developed resources with more details.
 In particular, if you are looking for the minimal guide to start remote teaching, please go here, and you can also watch this 15 minutes “getting started” video.
 I do not want to minimize the challenges many of you face translating a face-to-face experience with a rich history of success to the remote world.
 I am confident that together, UCI can be a model to other universities in this effort.

 24/7 Canvas support is now available to instructors and TAs.
 All Canvas-related questions should be directed to:

-Students and staff should continue to contact firstname.lastname@example.org for Canvas support.
+Continue to contact firstname.lastname@example.org for Canvas support.